This section of the Natural CICS Interface documentation describes the various ways of how Natural can be invoked from user programs.

 To avoid a loop condition, logic must be included into the user front-end routine to decide whether a new session is to be started or an old session is to be resumed.

-EXEC CICS LINK/XCTL by a local front-end program.
+CICS LINK/XCTL by a local front-end program.
+When being invoked

-When being invoked directly, Natural retrieves the start parameters from the
+directly, Natural retrieves the start parameters from the CICS COMMAREA.
+When

-CICS COMMAREA.
-When being invoked indirectly, Natural scans for startup
+being invoked indirectly, Natural scans for startup parameters supplied with

-LINK front-end program available, otherwise it returns the termination message
+available, otherwise it returns the termination message and potential back-end

 If the Natural session is initiated from a front-end program and this program is also specified to be the return program, the user front-end should also check for the initiating transaction ID.